Dsyko/holder/README.md

 The above tag will render as a placeholder 200 pixels wide and 300 pixels tall.

-If Holder isn't processing the taks try calling Holder.run() in meteor's template.rendered callback:
+If Holder isn't processing the imgs try calling Holder.run() in meteor's template.rendered callback:

 ```js
 Holder.run()